modwodmm/Bolcy/README.md

 <img width="256" height="256" alt="bolcy_" src="https://github.com/user-attachments/assets/d17a15d2-0bfb-4216-a87c-f29eaf76daa9" />

-Bolcy is an open source chatting platform written in java.
+Bolcy is an open-source chatting platform written in Java.
 A simple command-line (CLI) chat app made to strengthen my knowledge in java and to follow clean software engineering practices.

 ## Features: